constarg/simple-reverse-shell/README.md

 [![GitHub license](https://img.shields.io/badge/Licence-MIT-brightgreen)](https://github.com/EmbeddedCat/simple-reverse-shell)
 [![Release](https://img.shields.io/badge/Release-1.0-brightgreen)](https://github.com/EmbeddedCat/simple-reverse-shell)

-# reverse-shell
-This program is for educational purposes only.

 # Disclaimer

 As a student who likes the field of security, I always wondered how one could programmatically implement such a tool.
 The tool is a simple, well commented project for anyone who is purely interested in the educational part only!! like me.
 Therefore, I bear no responsibility, in case someone, somehow, uses this tool, for any malicious purpose.
 I hope you like my project and found it interesting, keep learning.